Dimmi come...: Official versions

-Chart performance
+Charts

-Don't You Know
+English version

-"Don't You Know" is the English version of the song "Dimmi come…" released by the Italian singer Alexia from her re-recorded fifth studio album Alexia.
+"Don't You Know" is the English version of the song "Dimmi come..." released by the Italian singer Alexia from her re-recorded fifth studio album Alexia.

 Release

 An English version had originally been released on the album Alexia, but when the album was to be recorded in English, the lyrics and of the song would change back to the original theme (of Alexia being disrespected by her lover), yet the melodies would stay intact.
 Another video was filmed for the song.

 In late 2002, the song was released on CD and 12".
-The P2P Dommu Remix featured on the track listing, albeit with the English vocals instead and the track "Hasta La Vista Baby" was the B side, despite it being sung in Italian it's English form.
+The P2P Dommu Remix featured on the track listing, albeit with the English vocals instead and the track "Hasta La Vista Baby" was the B side, despite it being sung in Italian.
 As Alexia had begun recording in Italian, this would be the last of her singles to get a release outside of Italy.
 Also due to the shift in Alexia's career to radio release singles, this would be the last of her songs to have remixes commissioned.